Lithium: Air purification

 Some of the aforementioned compounds, as well as lithium perchlorate, are used in oxygen candles that supply submarines with oxygen.
-These can also include small amounts of boron, magnesium, aluminum, silicon, titanium, manganese, and iron.
+These can also include small amounts of boron, magnesium, aluminium, silicon, titanium, manganese, and iron.

 Optics

 Lithium fluoride, artificially grown as crystal, is clear and transparent and often used in specialist optics for IR, UV and VUV (vacuum UV) applications.
-It has one of the lowest refractive indexes and the furthest transmission range in the deep UV of most common materials.
+It has one of the lowest refractive indices and the furthest transmission range in the deep UV of most common materials.
 Finely divided lithium fluoride powder has been used for thermoluminescent radiation dosimetry (TLD): when a sample of such is exposed to radiation, it accumulates crystal defects which, when heated, resolve via a release of bluish light whose intensity is proportional to the absorbed dose, thus allowing this to be quantified.
 Lithium fluoride is sometimes used in focal lenses of telescopes.

 The high non-linearity of lithium niobate also makes it useful in non-linear optics applications.
 It is used extensively in telecommunication products such as mobile phones and optical modulators, for such components as resonant crystals.
 Lithium applications are used in more than 60% of mobile phones.

 Organic and polymer chemistry

 Organolithium compounds are widely used in the production of polymer and fine-chemicals.
-In the polymer industry, which is the dominant consumer of these reagents, alkyl lithium compounds are catalysts/initiators. in anionic polymerization of unfunctionalized olefins.
+In the polymer industry, which is the dominant consumer of these reagents, alkyl lithium compounds are catalysts/initiators in anionic polymerization of unfunctionalized olefins.
 For the production of fine chemicals, organolithium compounds function as strong bases and as reagents for the formation of carbon-carbon bonds.
 Organolithium compounds are prepared from lithium metal and alkyl halides.

 Many other lithium compounds are used as reagents to prepare organic compounds.
 Some popular compounds include lithium aluminium hydride (LiAlH4), lithium triethylborohydride, n-butyllithium and tert-butyllithium.

 Military

-Metallic lithium and its complex hydrides, such as Li[AlH4], are used as high-energy additives to rocket propellants.
-Lithium aluminum hydride can also be used by itself as a solid fuel.
+Metallic lithium and its complex hydrides, such as lithium aluminium hydride (LiAlH4), are used as high-energy additives to rocket propellants.
+LiAlH4 can also be used by itself as a solid fuel.

 The Mark 50 torpedo stored chemical energy propulsion system (SCEPS) uses a small tank of sulfur hexafluoride, which is sprayed over a block of solid lithium.
 The reaction generates heat, creating steam to propel the torpedo in a closed Rankine cycle.

 Lithium hydride containing lithium-6 is used in thermonuclear weapons, where it serves as fuel for the fusion stage of the bomb.